survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 Most of the available npm packages are small and include only a couple of files:

-* _index.js_ - On small projects, it's enough to have the code at the root.
+* _index.js_ - On small projects, it’s enough to have the code at the root.
 On larger ones, you likely want to start splitting it up further and push it below a directory.
 The directory in turn can be compiled in different ways depending on which users you target.
 * _package.json_ - npm metadata in JSON format.
 * _README.md_ - README is the most important document of your project.
-It's written in Markdown format and provides an overview.
+It’s written in Markdown format and provides an overview.
 For smallest projects, the full documentation can fit there.
-It's shown on the package page at _npmjs.com_ and is a good place for "selling" the project for a potential user.
+It’s shown on the package page at _npmjs.com_ and is a good place for "selling" the project for a potential user.
 * _LICENSE_ - You can include licensing information within your project.
 You should point to the license by name from _package.json_ as otherwise, npm gives a warning.
 If you are using a custom license, you can link to it instead.
 In commercial projects, you should to set `"private": true` to avoid pushing your work to public inadvertently.

 In larger projects, you often find the following files that should be excluded from an npm distribution:

 * _CONTRIBUTING.md_ - A guide for potential contributors describing how the code should be developed.
 * _CHANGELOG.md_ - This document describes major changes per version.
 If you do significant API changes, it can be a good idea to cover them here.
-It's possible to generate the file using Git commit history, provided you write nice enough commits.
+It’s possible to generate the file using Git commit history, provided you write nice enough commits.
 * _.travis.yml_ - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform free for open source projects.
 You can run the tests of your package over multiple systems using it.
-* _.gitignore_ - Ignore patterns for Git, i.e., which files shouldn't go under version control.
-You can ignore npm distribution files here, so they don't clutter your repository.
+* _.gitignore_ - Ignore patterns for Git, i.e., which files shouldn’t go under version control.
+You can ignore npm distribution files here, so they don’t clutter your repository.
-* _.npmignore_ - Ignore patterns for npm describe which files shouldn't go to your distribution version.
+* _.npmignore_ - Ignore patterns for npm describe which files shouldn’t go to your distribution version.
 A good alternative is to use the [files](https://docs.npmjs.com/files/package.json#files) field at _package.json_.
 It allows you to maintain a whitelist of files to include into your distribution version.
 * _.eslintignore_ - Ignore patterns for ESLint.
 Again, tool specific.
 * _.eslintrc_ - Linting rules.
 * _webpack.config.js_ - Depending on the build tool you are using, you likely have configuration related to it.

 Also, you likely have separate directories for the source, tests, demos, documentation, and so on.

 T> To decrease the size of your dependencies, consider using a tool like [package-config-checker](https://www.npmjs.com/package/package-config-checker).
 It can pinpoint packages not using the `files` field correctly.
-Once you know which ones haven't set it, you can consider making Pull Requests (PRs) to those projects.
+Once you know which ones haven’t set it, you can consider making Pull Requests (PRs) to those projects.

 ## Understanding _package.json_